 The vast majority of businesses create a budget for the year and then never look at it again (until the end of the year when they’re creating the budget for the following year).
 Sound familiar?
 We thought so.

-Because so few business owners actually make the time to review their budget over the course of the year, doing so may give you a huge leg up on your competitors.
+Because so few business owners actually take the time to review their budget over the course of the year, doing so may give you a huge leg up on your competitors.
 Imagine two lemonade stands: Lulu’s and Larry’s.
 Both developed a budget for the summer, but only Lulu did a midsummer review.
 She realized that her cost of goods sold was higher than she had budgeted.
 When she dug in, she realized that cost of lemons at her local grocery store had slowly increased over the past few weeks without her even noticing.

 Lulu’s $100/week in profit turned into $90/week.
 The good news is that noticing the problem gave her options: raise prices, play with her recipe to incorporate other types of fruits, overhaul the lemonade and replace it with orange juice.
 Meanwhile, Larry didn’t notice the increase in lemon price and continued to produce his lemonade as before.
 Who do you think is better prepared to hit their end-of-summer goals?
 And will have more to invest in next summer’s business venture?

-Obviously this example is incredibly simple, but things happen every day to alter the cost of ingredients, change consumer preferences and priorities, and push and pull a myriad of other business levers.
+Obviously, this example is incredibly simple, but things happen every day to alter the cost of ingredients, change consumer preferences and priorities, and push and pull a myriad of other business levers.

 By making it a priority to do a mid-year budget review (or even better, a quarterly review) you are setting yourself and your business up for success.
 (For a step-by-step guide on the process of updating your financial model budget, read last week’s post, Financial Model vs. Budget: The Showdown.)